stuuupidcat/RPL/README.md

 -   Install RPL as a cargo subcommand: `cargo install --path .`

--   Run RPL in your own Rust project: `cargo +nightly-2025-02-14 rpl`
+-   Run RPL analysis on your Rust project:
+    -   `cargo +nightly-2025-02-14 rpl` (using built-in RPL pattern definitions based on inline MIR)
+    -   `RUSTFLAGS="-Zinline-mir=false" cargo +nightly-2025-02-14 rpl` (using built-in RPL pattern definitions based on MIR)

 > Just like using `cargo clippy` to check your Rust code.